Video conferencing is not new but is in high demand in the current situation as most of us work from home.

 Get Jitsi ready VM on Kamatera at as low as $4 per month.

 You can choose to deploy to your nearest locations in North America, Europe, the Middle East, and China.

 Launch the Jitsi server through the DO marketplace.
 It gets you Ubuntu VM with Jitsi and Nginx.

 You need to enter the domain where you want to host your video conferencing and follow the on-screen instruction during setup.
 You can get everything ready in less than 15 minutes.

 Vultr offers a beautiful control panel and API to manage the server.
-It got inbuilt monitoring and pricing start from $5 per month.
+It got inbuilt monitoring, and pricing starts from $5 per month.

 How does it look?

 I got the Jitsi setup on DO in less than 15 minutes.
-This is how the client look like on the browser.
+This is how the client looks at the browser.

 I did a quick test with my friend and experienced good sound and video quality.

-Vultr or DO, both has data centers in multiple locations, worldwide.
+Vultr and DO both have data centers in multiple locations worldwide.
 Choose to host your Jitsi server where you expect people to join from the most.
 Start with the small server size and scale as you grow.
 You may choose to put CDN like Cloudflare or StackPath on the front to accelerate the data delivery.